Great Canadian flag debate: Union Jack and Red Ensign

-Under pressure from pro-imperial public opinion, Prime Minister Sir Wilfrid Laurier raised the Union Jack over Parliament, where it remained until the re-emergence of the Red Ensign in the 1920s.
+Under pressure from pro-imperial public opinion, Prime Minister Sir Wilfrid Laurier raised the Union Jack over the Parliament buildings' Victoria Tower, where it remained until the re-emergence of the Red Ensign in the 1920s.

-William Lyon Mackenzie King tried to adopt a new Canadian national flag in 1925 and 1946, having received a recommendation that came back as a Red Ensign design that substituted the coat of arms of Canada with a gold maple leaf in 1946.
+William Lyon Mackenzie King tried to adopt a new national flag in 1925 and 1946, having received a recommendation that came back as a Red Ensign design that replaced the coat of arms with a gold maple leaf in 1946.
 However, ongoing fears that the change might lead to political instability resulted in Mackenzie King shelving the project.
-A compromise was reached where the Canadian government would fly the Canadian Red Ensign as a "distinctive Canadian flag" on government buildings, but maintain the Union Jack as the national flag.
+A compromise was reached where the government would fly the Canadian Red Ensign as a "distinctive Canadian flag" on government buildings, but maintain the Union Jack as the national flag.

 In 1958, an extensive poll was taken of the attitudes that adult Canadians held toward the flag.
 Of those who expressed opinions, over 80 per cent wanted a national flag entirely different from that of any other nation, and 60 per cent wanted their flag to bear the maple leaf.
+In April 1963, an opinion poll of 2,262 Canadians found that 52% supported a new national flag for Canada of its own, while 30% preferred using the Union Jack and 18% preferred using the Canadian Red Ensign.
+There was sharp division, however, between linguistic groups in their preferences.
+Whereas 90% of Francophones preferred a new national flag, only 35% of Anglophones desired this.
+Combined, the Union Jack and Red Ensign commanded the support of 65% of English Canadians.